logchimp/docs/docs/architecture/readme.md

 ---
 title: Overview
-description: LogChimp is structured with a robust JSON API at its core, with a beautiful Vue.js client app with a powerful dashboard on the front-end – find out more!
 ---

+LogChimp is structured with a robust JSON API at its core, with a beautiful Vue.js client app with a powerful dashboard on the front-end – find out more!

 LogChimp is structure as a modern web application.